-While Abbey Road wasn’t the last Beatles album to see a commercial release (that would be the problematic, Phil Spector-produced Let It Be, which came out about a month after the band’s breakup in 1970), it was the group’s final studio LP — and, it could easily be argued, their grandest achievement.
+Abbey Road wasn’t the last Beatles album to see a commercial release — that would be the problematic, Phil Spector-produced Let It Be, which came out about a month after the band’s split.
+But Abbey Road, which got the deluxe boxed-set reissue treatment last year for its 50th anniversary, was their final recorded studio LP — and, it could easily be argued, their grandest achievement.
 All four band members were at the peak of their powers, with George Harrison contributing two of the greatest Beatles songs of all time, and Ringo Starr penning his best Beatles track, “Octopus’s Garden.”

-And while it might be assumed that — following the chaos of the White Album sessions and acrimony of the Let It Be experience, and with the Beatles’ split imminent – the Abbey Road sessions were troubled and bitter, Giles Martin, son of late Beatles producer Sir George Martin, says that absolutely wasn’t the case.
+It might be assumed that — following the chaos of the White Album sessions and acrimony of the Let It Be experience, and with the Beatles’ breakup imminent — the Abbey Road sessions were troubled and bitter.
+But the son of late Beatles producer Sir George Martin, Giles Martin (who oversaw the Abbey Road box, as well as the recent Sgt.
+Pepper and White Album reissues), says that absolutely wasn’t the case.
+He even believes the Beatles could have continued in some capacity.

-Read on for more of Giles Martin’s thoughts on the Beatles’ final recordings, the evolution of Harrison as a songwriter, and if the band really could have continued after Abbey Road.
+Read on for more of Giles Martin’s thoughts on the Beatles’ final recordings.

 Yahoo Entertainment: I have heard that after the chaos of the White Album era, your father, George Martin, only agreed to come back and produced the Beatles again if they promised to be on their best behavior.
 Can you explain what was going on there?